fuelbyramen/Intigriti-XSS-Challenges/0521/0521-Challenge-solution.md

 ## Thoughts #
 This was a fun challenge and I'm quite happy that I managed to solve it.
-I'd like to use this report as my write up and would like to get some feedback on it.

 Also i realize there is some optimization to my payload, but i was lazy and too scared that I will break something by modifying it.

-Thanks for the challenge!
-Good night!

 ## Supporting Material #
 https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Template_literals [0]